Waterfalls, sea caves, and wildlife. Tasman Island cruises have it all. Get off the walking trails and onto the water for this unique experience!

 Just as cool, wet weather won’t stop the boats going out, neither will the conditions on the water.
 So, when I say the Tasman Sea can throw up some interesting conditions, the choice of words is not wholly accidental.

-Sea sickness is a horrible feeling and the crew are expert at helping you avoid it.
+Sea sickness is a horrible feeling and the crew are expert at helping you prevent it.
 Where you sit on the boat will help.
 Sit towards the back if you want a less bouncy ride.
 When the complimentary ginger tablets get passed around, don’t be shy in accepting them.
 This is one time when the expression better safe than sorry is accurate.

 Don’t let anything about the conditions put you off this cruise – it all adds to the fun.
 The crew, who are amazing, are never going to put you in harm’s way so embrace the conditions as part of the Tasman Peninsula experience.

-Sea Caves
+Explore Sea Caves

 All that said, we set off on our tour under blue skies.
 It was cold but there was only a couple of metres of swell.
 For the Tasman Sea, that is as close to glassy conditions as you are going to get.